Manaslu Circuit ( MCT ) Trek

 How to reach Maccha Khola from Kathmandu?

 Maccha Khola is the starting point of the trek.
 There are two ways to reach Maccha Khola from Kathmandu.
-First, you can board the public bus from Kathmandu directly to Maccha Khola.
+First, you can board a public bus directly from Kathmandu to Maccha Khola.
 Buses usually leave early in the morning.
 Each bus has 35 seats and follows different routes.
 You can take a bus along the Dhading Besi route.

 Another way to reach Maccha Khola from Kathmandu is to drive from Kathmandu to Soti Khola and then trek to Maccha Khola.
-Your adventure begins with a scenic drive from Kathmandu to Soti Khola in a private jeep, taking about 8 to 9 hours.
+Your adventure begins with a scenic drive from Kathmandu to Soti Khola in a private jeep, which takes approximately 8 to 9 hours.
 You’ll follow the Dhading Besi route, passing charming villages and winding hills.
 After spending the night in Soti Khola, you’ll trek to Machha Khola the next day.

-The hike includes walking through Sal forests, ascending a ridge overlooking the Budhi Gandaki River, and navigating rocky paths to Khursane village.
+The hike includes walking through Sal forests, ascending a ridge overlooking the Budhi Gandaki River, and navigating rocky paths to the village of Khursane.
 You’ll continue to the Gurung village of Labubesi, stroll along the sandy riverbed, cross a suspension bridge, and finally reach Machha Khola village.

-What mountains can we see on the Trail?
+What mountains can I see on the Trail?

 Do We Need Guide And Porter For Manaslu Circuit Trek?